shoeheart/things/README.md

   * Oldest of adopted Animal dies, freeing up a position for a new AnimalAdoption

 #### Dashboard
-View the Dashboard to see counts of People, Animals, Adoptions, and Toys
+View the Dashboard to see counts of People, Animals, Adoptions, and Toys with automatic refresh as the background jobs cause Animals to be added to shelter, adopted, receive a random toy, or perish.

 #### Soft Delete Behavior
 The system is set to disallow deletion of any actual database rows, and rather uses an is_deleted flag on each table.
 This allows the log_data field on each row for each table to record and retain the full audit history of what data changed, when, and under whose authority.

 #### Technologies used include:

-* Ruby 2.5.x / Rails 5.2
+* Ruby 2.6.1 / Rails 5.2.2

-* [react-rails](https://github.com/reactjs/react-rails) / React 16.x / Reactstrap 6.x
+* [react-rails](https://github.com/reactjs/react-rails) / React 16.x / Reactstrap 7.x

-* rails-webpacker 4.x including SSR Server Side Rendering
+* [rails-webpacker 4.x](https://github.com/rails/webpacker.git) including SSR Server Side Rendering

 * axios (for json get/put/patch)

 * Atom editor with ES6 eslint and Rubocop

-* Postgresql 10.5.x
+* Postgresql 11.x

 * [Logidze](https://github.com/palkan/logidze) - Postgresql Trigger based audit trail - independent of ActiveRecord or any application layer processing logic